zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 This relationship of Poshi functions and Poshi macros is still preserved in Poshi Script, but in the future, it may be possible to consolidate these groupings, while preserving the organization of logic (granular actions vs high level actions).

-Although Poshi was meant to deal simply with the web page and its elements through Selenium WebDriver, additional functionality is sometimes required (i.e. string manipulation, mathematical operations, HTTP requests, etc.).
+Although Poshi was meant to deal simply with the web page and its elements through Selenium WebDriver, additional functionality (i.e. string manipulation, mathematical operations, HTTP requests, etc.) is sometimes required.
 These features are implemented by invoking methods on Java classes.
 This feature allows Poshi to leverage existing Java classes to simplify test writing.

 ### Creating a function
 Currently, Poshi Script only supports `.macro` and `.testcase` files.
 Poshi functions written in Poshi Script will be supported and translated in a future Poshi releas.
 Please see existing documentation for instructions on creating `.function` files in Poshi XML.